 In recent years, there has been significant litigation in the United States involving patents and other intellectual property rights.
 From time to time, we receive letters from various industry participants alleging infringement of patents, trademarks or misappropriation of trade secrets or from customers or suppliers requesting indemnification for claims brought against them by third parties.
 The exploratory nature of these inquiries has become relatively common in the semiconductor industry.
 We respond when we deem appropriate and as advised by legal counsel.
 We have been involved in litigation to protect our intellectual property rights in the past and may become involved in such litigation again in the future.
 We are currently involved in litigation in which we and certain of our customers have been accused of patent infringement related to our television tuner products.
 In the future, we may become involved in additional litigation to defend allegations of infringement asserted by others, both directly and indirectly as a result of certain industry-standard indemnities we may offer to our customers or suppliers.
-Legal proceedings could also result in counterclaims or countersuits against us.
+Legal proceedings could subject us to significant liability for damages or invalidate our proprietary rights.
+Legal proceedings initiated by us to protect our intellectual property rights could also result in counterclaims or countersuits against us.
 Any litigation, regardless of its outcome, would likely be time-consuming and expensive to resolve and would divert our management's time and attention.
 Intellectual property litigation also could force us to take specific actions, including: